engity-com/bifroest/docs/reference/environment/docker.md

 [`ENTRYPOINT`](https://docs.docker.com/reference/dockerfile/#entrypoint) and [`CMD`](https://docs.docker.com/reference/dockerfile/#cmd) settings of the image will be ignored.

+On Linux, image [`ENV`](https://docs.docker.com/reference/dockerfile/#env) values are not inherited by SSH commands.
+Bifröst deliberately clears them before starting its privileged IMP and exec wrapper, then supplies only the environment assembled for the individual authorization and SSH execution.
+This prevents image-controlled loader variables such as `LD_PRELOAD` from affecting the privileged wrapper.
+Windows containers retain their image environment for IMP and wrapper startup; the SSH target command still receives only its explicitly assembled execution environment.

 <<property("imagePullPolicy", "Pull Policy", "../data-type.md#pull-policy", template_context="../context/authorization.md", default="ifAbsent")>>
 Defines what should happen if the container starts with the required image of the container.